 Hematuria can be caused by extreme exercise, or a number of serious conditions like urinary tract infections (UTIs, especially common among women), kidney infections, liver disease, or even cancer.
 If you experience anything more than temporarily red urine, you should definitely see your doctor.

-This isn’t going to cut it, you’re dehydrated.
-You need to drink more water and quick, especially if you want to lose any weight.
+Dark yellow pee means you’re dehydrated.
+You need to drink more water, especially if you want to lose any weight.

 Pale Yellow to Transparent